CLIENT:

 The Campaign Entry Point

-The public-facing activation.
-A low-barrier, high-signal campaign that invites everyone — from coffee shop owners to morning commuters — to participate in the movement with a single, universal gesture: raising their cup for women farmers.
+The Raise Your Cup campaign is a public-facing activation.
+A low-barrier, high-signal campaign that invites everyone, from coffee shop owners to morning commuters, to participate in the movement with a single, universal gesture: raising their cup for women farmers.

 Chapter one: THE Raise your cup + kindred sparks CAMPAIGN